Kaufman-Lab-Columbia/ClustSim/README.md

 plot_clusters(X,labels)
 ```

 <p align="center">
   <img width="300" height="300" src=https://github.com/user-attachments/assets/f309b8ad-be30-4198-afdf-e51686312489
 </p>

 ### Simulating Noise
-Noise can be added to the simulated data by setting the number of noise points to be added.
-The background noise is uniform by default can be set to have a gradient to mimic noise commonly associated with single molecule localization microscopy by setting gradient = True.
-Noise is assigned as -1.
+Noise can be added to simulated clustered data by setting the number of noise points to be deposited among already existing clustered points.
+The background noise is uniform by default, but can be modified to have a gradient to mimic the uneven noise commonly associated with TIRF imaging in SMLM.
+This is done by setting `gradient = True`.
+Noise points are assigned a label of -1.

 ```
 simulate_clusters(num_clusters = 25, clustered_pts = 50, cluster_size = 200, noise_pts = 3000,